decentraland/rca/Incidents/incident-1.md

 ## Issue Timeline

 - Feb-07-2022 Reported issue to backend team: Some users were not able to load their wearables and received a UI error when entering their backpack: `There was a problem loading your wearables`
-- Feb-07-2022 Backend Services validations were OK, Catalyst Responding, The Graph Up and Running, Queries to The Graph run OK.
+- Feb-07-2022 Backend Services validations were OK, Catalyst Responding, The Graph Up and Running, Queries to The Graph ran OK.
 Affected wallet `0x597D94248c5181232e83EE054b74F01548090F33`
 https://peer.decentraland.org/lambdas/collections/wearables-by-owner/0x597D94248c5181232e83EE054b74F01548090F33
 - Feb-08-2022 Issue was also shared on [twitter](https://twitter.com/SlywestYo/status/1491092879510769665?s=20&t=HeFsRw5YBCgJG2UxK7adnA) and reported that this has been happening for the last 4 days